Why does the EU want to quit the Energy Charter Treaty?

 Legal claims made by fossil fuel companies challenging environmental measures are on the rise, according to the International Institute for Sustainable Development (IISD).

-Experts warn that the risk of legal action could cause governments to delay policies to reduce planet-heating emissions, such as phasing down oil and gas production.
+Experts warn that the risk of legal action could cause governments to delay policies to reduce greenhouse gas emissions, such as phasing out oil and natural gas production.

 ECT claims can be pursued through international arbitration channels called investor-state dispute settlement (ISDS), where it is common for the private sector to be awarded large payouts.